Frequently Asked Questions

 What is Permanent Makeup?

 Permanent Makeup is also known as Micro-pigmentation or Tattooing.
 Pigments are implanted into the dermal layer of the skin.
-I use either a coil machine, with very fine sterilized (autoclaved) disposable needles and tubes, or the Soft Tap® machineless hand method.
+Various methods are used to implant the pigments: coil or rotary machines, with very fine sterilized disposable needles and tubes, or machineless hand method.
 All procedures are combinations of pigment color plus the patient's skin undertones.
 This combination will equal the final color.
 Results are individual and can last for years if properly taken care of.

 Will it hurt?